PascalSun/MIT-year2/Design/Protype/protype.md

 ## Build Toolchains
 Toolchains is essentially cmake code that gets run first, and can be specified when running the cmake command

-###Magnus
-Compiling over Magnus is different than compile it over local machine.
-This apply to every supercomputers having multiple compile environment, module management and SLURM workload management.

-To enable compile it, make sure you have the following module loaded:
-- CMake/3.4.1
-- Boost/1.57.0
-- GNU Program Environment (PrgEnv-gnu)
-- gcc/4.9.2

-This can be achieve by module load / swap, by running the following command:
-- `module swap PrgEnv-cray PrgEnv-gnu`
-- `module swap gcc gcc/4.9.2`
-- `module load cmake/3.4.1`
-- `module load boost/1.57.0`
-When finished executing these commands from your logon terminal, you are ready to run `cmake`. after `cmake` finished, you can run `make` to compile the code.

 ## Installing Libraries for Windows via MinGW
 How to setup MinGW and libs on windows (the linux toolchain way :D)